-Local marketing strategy – which can include local SEO, local content strategy, direct mail and even earned media – is important for companies that have a geographically defined area that they operate in and are present in.
+Local marketing strategy – which include local SEO, local content strategy, direct mail and even earned media – is important for companies that have a geographically defined area that they operate in and are present in.
 In this article, I discuss:

 - Who are local marketing strategies for?